girish1729/progress-up/README.md

-# Progress.up - File Uploader for HTTP backend
+# Progress-up - File Uploader for HTTPS

 ![Progess-up](https://raw.githubusercontent.com/girish1729/progress.up/main/images/progress-up-logo.svg)

 ## What is this?

-Progress-up is a HTML5 multiple files Upload plugin with progress bar indicator.
+Progress-up is a HTTPS multiple files Upload plugin with progress bar indicator.

 There is support for 10 types of progress displays.